 Step 3) Alternatively, you can drag and drop the deleted files from Trash to the Desktop or anywhere in Finder.

-When you delete your Word, Excel, or PowerPoint files permanently from your Mac, then you can restore them using their duplicate copy.
+When you delete your Word, Excel, or PowerPoint files permanently from your Mac, restore them using their duplicate copy.
 Fortunately, macOS provides the Time Machine app with every Mac device that takes incremental backup of Macintosh HD to an external backup drive.

-By using the Time Machine backup drive, you can restore the deleted ‘Office for Mac’ files.
-Steps are as follows:
+Using the Time Machine backup drive, you can restore the deleted ‘Office for Mac’ files.
+The steps are as follows: